 Big problems don’t always need big teams to solve them.
 In fact, small, agile teams of experts are often the key to solving your biggest issues.
 That’s when you should consider changing up your typical organizational structure and organizing tiger teams.

-Next time you’re facing “mission critical,” consider forming a tiger team to get in, get out, and get your business back on track.
+Next time you’re facing a critical problem, consider forming a tiger team to get in, get out, and get your business back on track.

 What is a tiger team?